tvanhuu/screenshot_detect_plugin_flutter/README.md

 # screenshot_detect_plugin_flutter

 - A simple package to detect user screenshots and get path images for `Android` and `IOS`.
-- You can from image link to social sharing.
+- You can share image to social...
 - Hope to help you.

 [Source](https://github.com/tvanhuu/screenshot_detect_plugin_flutter)